Analysing quantum systems with randomised measurements: Randomised measurements in a nutshell

 \subsection{Quantum designs}

 In order to evaluate the uniform average over the sphere in Eq.~(\ref{eq:momenttwoqubit}), the concept of \textit{designs} is very helpful.
-Consider a polynomial function $P_t (\mathbf{x})$ in $n$ variables with degree $t$.
+Consider a polynomial function $f_t (\mathbf{x})$ in $n$ variables with degree $t$.
 We call a set $X = \{\mathbf{x}_j \in S_n\}_{j=1, \ldots, K}$ \textit{spherical $t$-design} if

-where $\mathrm{d}\mathbf{x}$ is the spherical measure on the $n$-dimensional unit sphere $S_n$ with $\int \mathrm{d}\mathbf{x}=1$~\cite{delsarte_spherical_1991,colbourn_crc_2010}.
-That is, the integral for any polynomial of at most degree $t$ can be evaluated by knowing the value of the polynomial at $K$ discrete points $\mathbf{x}_j$ of the spherical $t$-design set $X$.
-By definition, the integral at the right-hand side in Eq.~(\ref{eq:tdesignex}) is invariant under any rotation on the sphere, so the evaluated expression on the left-hand side is also invariant.
+for any polynomial of at most degree $t$, where $\mathrm{d}\mathbf{x}$ is the spherical measure on the $n$-dimensional unit sphere $S_n$ with $\int \mathrm{d}\mathbf{x}=1$~\cite{delsarte_spherical_1991,colbourn_crc_2010}.
+That is, the integral for the continuous polynomial $f$ can be evaluated by knowing its value at $K$ discrete points $\mathbf{x}_j$ of the spherical $t$-design set $X$.
+By definition, the integral on the right-hand side in Eq.~(\ref{eq:tdesignex}) is invariant under any rotation on the sphere, so the evaluated expression on the left-hand side is also invariant.
 In general, if the allowed degree $t$ or the dimension $n$ increases, then a larger set $X$ is required.
-The details will be discussed in Sec.~\ref{sec:quantum_tdesigns}.
+Further details are discussed in Sec.~\ref{sec:quantum_tdesigns}.

 To give a concrete example, let us evaluate the second moment $\mathcal{R}^{(2)}$ using the idea of spherical designs.
 This corresponds to the case $t=n=2$.
 It is well known that a set of $K=6$ unit vectors on orthogonal antipodals, $\{\mathbf{x}_j = \pm \mathbf{e}_j: j=x,y,z\}$, where $\mathbf{e}_j$ are the Cartesian axes, is a spherical $2$-design (and also $3$-design)~\cite{ketterer_characterizing_2019, wyderka_learning_2020, seymour_averaging_1984}.
 Using this spherical design, we rewrite each of the two integrals in $\mathcal{R}^{(2)}$ over a two-dimensional unit sphere as the average over the set of six points on the sphere: